odileeds/flight-data/examples/README.md

   "flights": [19,17,16,21,20,19]
 }
 ```

-The metadata file for an individual airport is designed to provide summary data to tools and let them know which dates have more data available.
 The format is defined as follows:

 * `directory` - the directory where the individual data files for each day are stored
 * `lastupdate` - the ISO 8601 date this was last updated